 The cathedral’s 110m crypt, a tombless Romanesque structure built in 1024 around a 9th-century predecessor, is the largest in France.
 Thirty-minute tours in French (with a written English translation) start at the cathedral-run shop selling souvenirs, from April to October.
 At other times they begin at the shop below the Clocher Neuf in the cathedral.

-Guided tours of the cathedral, in English, with Chartres expert Malcolm Miller depart from the shop.
+Guided tours of the cathedral, in English, with Chartres experts Malcolm Miller or Anne Marie Woods, depart from the shop.